![]() |

 Excel offers you two kinds of reports: Scenario summary and Scenario Pivot table report.

-The synthesis of scenarios generates a new worksheet with the list of the variable cells and the cells the result of that you want to see.
-When the synthesis is generated, it will not change if you bring changes to the model or to the scenarios.
-It will be necessary to regenerate a new synthesis with the new results.
-It will be possible to compare the various syntheses according to your changes.
+The summary of scenarios generates a new worksheet with the list of the variable cells and the cells that contain the results you want to see.
+Once the summary as been generated, it will be impossible to change the model or the scenarios.
+You will have to regenerate a new summary with new results.
+You will then be able to compare the various analysis according to your changes.

-The dynamic crossed table allows you also to compare the result of several variables.
-But the dynamic table allows you to change the presentation and to carry out more detailed analyses.
+The pivot table allows you to compare the result of several variables.
+It also allows you to change the presentation and to carry out more detailed analyses.
 For more information about the pivot table, click this link.

 Excel will take a moment to create a new worksheet with the results of all your scenarios.

-The table parts in two parts.
+The table is in two parts.
 The part of the height includes the address of cells as well as its value for each of the results.
-The part of bottom shows the results according to the scenarios.
-Every scenario that you added meets itself in a column.
-The cells of grey color of the part of the height mean that you changed the value of the cell with regard to the value in the course of the worksheet
+The bottom part will show the results according to the scenarios.
+Each scenario that you have added will be presented in a different column.
+The grey cells at he top represent the values that you have changed in regards to the values of the worksheet.

 If you want to erase the sheet to re-try.

 Be careful!
-Be sure that the sheet that you want to erase is the one that's shown in the screen.
-In that case, you want to erase the worksheet with the results of the scenarios and not the one that has your model!
+Make sure that the sheet you want to erase is the one that is shown on the screen.
+In this case, you want to erase the worksheet with the results of the scenarios and not the one that contains the model!

 The sheet of the file will fade.

-You noticed maybe that the name of cells appears to the left of the synthesis (A$1 , A$2 , A$3).
+The name of the cells will appears to the left of the synthesis (A$1 , A$2 , A$3).
 But what represent exactly the contents of these cells?
-Would not it be more interesting to have a representative name for the cell?
+Would it not be more interesting tthat the name of the cell represent it's contant.
 This is another advantage to give names to the important cells.

-the Insert menu, select the options Name and
+*From the Insert menu, select the options Name and Define.

 To have an underline (_), press the Shift and minus (-) keys.
 Excel doesn't allow spaces for a cell name.
 A way of by-passing this limitation is to underline between the words.
 Ex: August_revenus, Annual_Profit.